 GOAL: This exercise requires you to use a gendered perspective to develop an advanced critical understanding of how gender affects men, women or non-binary people in Australia (in the areas of either work, sexuality, the body or the media or negotiated topic).
-PRODUCT: Oral and Written Piece FORMAT: In groups of no more than 4, you will present a contemporary gender issue in Australia and hand in the transcript for written evaluation.
+PRODUCT: Oral and Written Piece FORMAT: In groups of 2 or 3, you will present a contemporary gender issue in Australia and hand in the transcript for written evaluation.
 Presentations will run from Week 6 to Week 12.
-The specific details will be in your Task 1 folder in Canvas.
-The presentation should take 10 minutes followed by a class discussion of around 10 minutes duration conducted by the presenters.
+The specific details will be in your Task 2 folder in Canvas. prese prese You a The presentation should take 10 minutes followed by a class discussion of around 10 minutes duration conducted by the presenters.
 Questions to stimulate discussion should be posed to the whole class by the presenters at the end of the presentation.
 You are expected to consult at least six scholarly sources in researching for this presentation, which should be evident in the referencing and reference list.

-CRITERIA: No. Learning Outcome assessed 1 Oral elements: Clear understanding of relevant theoretical arguments.
-12 2 Effective and well organised presentation, which demonstrates planning and research (including appropriate scholarly references) and main arguments clearly link back to the group's thesis 23 3 Effective development and use of questions to stimulate class discussion and eliciting different viewpoints.
-2 4 Written elements: Evidence of identification and exposition of a contemporary gendered social issue affecting men or women in Australia (in the areas of either work, sexuality, the body or the media).
-12 5 Evidence of a critical analysis of key sociological terms, concepts and debates.
-1 6 Analysis is detailed and critical and supported by relevant examples.
-3
+CRITERIA: No. Learning Outcome 1 Oral elements: Clear understanding of relevant theoretical arguments.
+12 2 Effective and well organised presentation, which demonstrates planning and research (including appropriate scholarly references) and main arguments clearly link back to the group's thesis 234 3 Effective development and use of questions to stimulate class discussion and eliciting different viewpoints.
+2 4 Written elements: Evidence of identification and exposition of a contemporary gendered social issue affecting men or women in Australia (in the areas of either work, sexuality, the body or the 12 media).
+5 media).
+Evidence of a critical analysis of key sociological terms, concepts and debates.
+1